wingertkm-NIH/NIHCloudLabGCP/notebooks/rna_seq_gcp/02_vm_setup.md

 # 02: Create a VM and SSH into it

-Use these steps from Cloud Shell or your local terminal.
+Use these steps from Cloud Shell.

 ## 1) Set variables